First Hybrid Driven IP Workflow Platform

 Reliability and Availability

-Media Center systems have no single point of failure, and leverage features such as dual active-active nodes with transparent failover, redundant data paths to protect against storage node failures.
+Media Center systems have no single point of failure, and leverage features such as Clustering, dual active-active nodes with transparent failover, redundant data paths to protect against componet and node failures.
 No down time is required even for activities such as software and firmware upgrades or adding storage nodes.

-Scale Out NAS Repository is a distributed file system that can Scale to theoretical unlimited petabytes all while handling thousands of clients.
-It functions as a distributed data overlay, polling together Storage building blocks over TCP/IP, aggregating disk resources and managing data in a single global namespace.
-The unified platform handles blocks, files and objects as well.
+MC365 can Scale to theoretical unlimited petabytes all while handling thousands of clients and workflows.
+It functions as a distributed resource overlay, polling together Storage, CPU, memory, network resources as building blocks over TCP/IP, aggregating resources and managed as a single global Always On-Air™ system.

 NO Metadata – NO MetaData Director, NO Centralize Database, any request can be handled by any node at any time by hashing the Read/Write request to calculate the file location across all the nodes.
 By automatically calculating the answer, Integrated Scale Out NAS avoid bottleneck and Metadata corruption and can handle a wide range of files size without affecting the performance and allowing for unlimited scalability.